 The Territorial Prison in Yuma, Arizona has been closed since 1909 but for the 33 years that it operated there were over 3,000 men and 29 women jailed there.
 Some of the crimes I found were quite bizarre, or should I say not the kind of crimes one would be jailed for or put into solitary confinement for these days.
 Then there is what was known as the 'Dark Cell' which was pitch black when the door was shut and let me tell you, we went in there and we all had a feeling of uneasiness, you literally couldn't see a thing around you.

 I'm not sure if you can read the 2 below profiles so in case you can't prisoner no.1 was sentenced to 2 years for manslaughter and 3 days in solitary for laziness.
-Prisoner no.2 was sentenced to 2 years for seduction under promise of marriage.
-How many women wish this was still a law? ha ha.
+Prisoner no.2 was sentenced to 2 years for seduction under the promise of marriage.
+How many women wish this was still a law? haha.

-From prisoner in my own home to 'prisoner'
+From a prisoner in my own home to 'prisoner'